-Santander to scrap unarranged overdraft fees
+Santander scraps unarranged overdraft fees

 Arranged overdraft fees are not included, however students receive a fee-free arranged overdraft.